PowerShell/ProjectMercury/docs/Model-Registration.md

 - Model Name
 - Model Description
-- Max Tokens
-- HTTPS endpoint
+- HTTPS Endpoint
 - Deployment Name
+- OpenAI Model Name
 - User API Key
 - Trust level
 - System Prompt
-- Examples

 Users would register multiple models on the same system to be used dynamically based on the user's scenario.
 A separate model could be used to infer the user's intent based on the user prompt and choose the appropriate model to use,